With surf lifeguards responding to a greater number of serious incidents, peer support has become a major focus for the organisation.

-As lifeguards there is an inherent risk of being exposed to a traumatic event.
-Peer Supporters operate on a 24/7 basis and are called upon to assist with peer support when critical incidents occur at their beach.
-This support may include providing initial support to members, assisting members to understand the impact of a stressful event, help in the organizing of formal psychological debriefing, educate members on stress reactions and natural coping mechanisms.
+This may include providing initial support to members, assisting members to understand the impact of a stressful event, help in the organizing of formal psychological debriefing and educating members on stress reactions and natural coping mechanisms.

 What is Peer Support about?